Reliable Reasoning Beyond Natural Language: Introduction

-However, despite their linguistic competence, LLMs often demonstrate significant limitations in their capacity to \emph{reason} reliably and flexibly \citep{mahowald2023dissociating, dziri2024faith, wu2023reasoning}.
-These limitations likely stem from the autoregressive architecture of transformers, which enforces the solution to the problems sequentially: the models' reliance on a greedy process for predicting the next word constrains their backtracking and error recovery capability \citep{dziri2024faith}.
-Models are expected to generate an answer in a single pass of their feedforward architecture, which cannot implement conditional loops \citep{bubeck2023sparks}.
-Moreover, the statistical nature of LLMs' training and representation means they often fail in generalizing appropriately to problems outside their training distribution, especially in settings requiring reasoning and discrete processes \citep{zhang2022paradox}.
-Furthermore, even the most advanced LLMs, including GPT4, have an incredibly short working memory\citep{bubeck2023sparks}, while reliable reasoning requires accurate and robust retrieval and integration of all relevant information.
+The recent emergence of Large Language Models (LLMs) \citep{brown2020language, OpenAI2023GPT4TR, chatgpt, chung2024scaling, llama3.1} has revolutionized natural language processing, with LLMs demonstrating human-level performance across various professional and academic benchmarks \citep{openai2023gpt} and exhibiting an excellent understanding of linguistic rules and patterns \citep{mahowald2023dissociating}.
+However, despite their linguistic competence, LLMs often demonstrate limitations in their capacity to \emph{reason} reliably and flexibly \citep{mahowald2023dissociating, dziri2024faith, wu2023reasoning}.
+These limitations likely stem from the autoregressive architecture of transformers, which enforces solving problems sequentially, constraining their ability to backtrack and recover from errors \citep{dziri2024faith}.
+Models generate answers in a single pass of their feedforward architecture, which cannot accurately implement conditional loops \citep{bubeck2023sparks}.
+Moreover, the statistical nature of LLM training means they often fail to generalize appropriately to problems outside their training distribution \citep{zhang2022paradox}.
+Furthermore, even the most advanced LLMs, including GPT-4, have a short working memory \citep{bubeck2023sparks}, while reliable reasoning requires accurate and robust retrieval and integration of all relevant information.